TracyLuu/ss-js/README.md

 ## Live Demo

-Try the application live on [my portfolio](https://store.tracyluu.com/)
+Try the application live on https://store.tracyluu.com/

 ## Features
 - User can view the products for sale